If you have never experienced the piercing scream of a bull elk during the rut, you’re in for a treat during this ELK RUT Photo Tour 2020!

 Thursday September 24:

-The morning begins as did the 22nd and 23rd: with another elk-rut photo shoot followed by shooting landscapes.
+The morning begins as did the 22nd and 23rd: with an elk-rut photo shoot followed by shooting landscapes.

-After breakfast, we’ll check out of our Estes Park hotel before heading up the famous Trail Ridge Road.
+After breakfast, we’ll check out of our Estes Park hotel & head up the famous Trail Ridge Road.

 Spend your final night of the tour in the town of Grand Lake, which is where the Colorado River begins.
 After checking in and a small rest, it’s time to explore these new environs for photogenic wildlife and landscapes.